takipi-field/kubernetes/demos/error-generator/README.md

 # Error generator demo
 This image contains an error generator demo app.
 The agent must be added manually with a volume mount and by setting environmental variables, or automatically with a pod preset.

-For this exmaple, we'll create and deploy a Pod to our cluster.
+For this exmaple, we'll create a Pod or Deployment in our cluster.
 If you have not already created the `overops-collector-service`, see *[Deploy a Collector](../../collector)*.

 First, build the image and tag it as `error-generator`: